Welcome to the 100 Million Academy Review!

 It is terrible, I agree.

-But in my opinion, some of the companies taking advantage of these people and they just pretend to help.
+But in my opinion, some of the companies taking advantage of these people and just pretend to help.

 Is this the case with 100 Million Academy as well?